-Of Moore's traditional literary, readily traceable sources, perhaps the one that Diehl, Joanne Roos fruit by santicipates the poem's vision of glacial violence comingled with a E-book, Bloomington IN USA: Indiana University Press, 1990, https://doi.org/10.2979/WomenPoetsandtheAmer.
-Downloaded on behalf of Unknown Institution descriptive fidelity to the prolific devastation of life is Shelley's "Mont Blanc."
+Of Moore's traditional literary, readily traceable sources, perhaps the one that most fully anticipates the poem's vision of glacial violence comingled with a descriptive fidelity to the prolific devastation of life is Shelley's "Mont Blanc."
 But whereas Shelley, with his customary dazzling assurance, closes his magnificently rendered vision of the original, eruptive violence that rises, transmuted before him, by reasserting the sovereignty of the human imagination, Moore's "An Octopus" ends with a vision of violence in stasis that neither asks nor answers the challenge of the competing powers of the human imagination and the external world.
 Instead, Moore's poem closes with the threat of violence as "something ever more about to be" (Wordsworth, The Prelude, VI.608)